Web Communication

 Visit: https://pixlr.com/x/

-Are you using good alt tags (SEO)
+Are you using good alt tags (SEO)?

-Alt tags are required for images in the CMS and are very important for people with disabilities.
 Screen readers use the alt text to provide visitors with a text equivalent of the image.

-Like the title of your image, alt tag are also important for Search Engine Optimization (SEO)
+Alternative text (image description) is required for all images in the CMS and are very important for people with disabilities.
+Like the title of your image, alt tags are also important for Search Engine Optimization (SEO)

 The alt text should let users and search engines know what an image’s content and purpose are.
-The image above might reside on an "Admissions Page"
+This image might reside on an Admissions Page.

 The alt tag for this image could be:

-"Lamar University students checking their admissions status" or
+"Lamar University students - Admissions Status" or

 "Lamar University Admission Status - Students on Campus"

-Are they optimized for faster downloads
+Are they optimized for faster downloads?

 The smaller your image, the faster it downloads.
 Visitors do not want to wait for your images to load on the page.
 The CMS limits uploads to 300k.